wx-chevalier/Awesome-Lists-and-CheatSheets/Backend/MicroCN/MicroCN-OpenSource-List.md

 - [Sentinel #Project#](https://github.com/alibaba/Sentinel): A lightweight flow-control library providing high-available protection and monitoring (高可用防护的流量管理框架)

 - [2018-Resilience4j #Project#](https://github.com/resilience4j/resilience4j): Resilience4j is a fault tolerance library designed for Java8 and functional programming

+# Service Mesh

+- [Kuma #Project#](https://kuma.io/docs/0.4.0/overview/what-is-kuma/): Kuma is a platform agnostic open-source control plane for Service Mesh and Microservices.
+It can run and be operated natively across both Kubernetes and VM environments, making it easy to adopt by every team in the organization.

+- [Istio #Project#](https://istio.io/about/intro.html): Istio is an open platform that provides a uniform way to connect, manage, and secure microservices.
+Istio supports managing traffic flows between microservices, enforcing access policies, and aggregating telemetry data, all without requiring changes to the microservice code.

+- [Service Fabric #Project#](https://github.com/Microsoft/service-fabric): Service Fabric is a distributed systems platform for packaging, deploying, and managing stateless and stateful distributed applications and containers at large scale.

+- [Open Service Mesh #Project#](https://github.com/openservicemesh/osm): Open Service Mesh (OSM) is a lightweight, extensible, cloud native service mesh that allows users to uniformly manage, secure, and get out-of-the-box observability features for highly dynamic microservice environments.

+## Sidecar

+- [Envoy #Project#](https://www.envoyproxy.io/): Envoy is an OpenSource Egde and Service Proxy, Design for Cloud-Native Applications.

+- [2019-Kuma #Project#](https://kuma.io/docs/0.1.0/#what-is-kuma): Kuma is a universal open-source control plane for Service Mesh and Microservices.

+## Serverless

+- [Fission #Project#](https://github.com/fission/fission): Fission is a fast serverless framework for Kubernetes with a focus on developer productivity and high performance.